beezecheanz/My-coding-Portfolio/_posts/2024-05-16-Perlin-Noise.md

 # Perlin Noise

 In class we looked into "random walkers", using Perlin noise and randomness to make things move around in an area.
-In the session, we worked towards making interesting patterns and effects using this technique.
+In the session, we worked towards making interesting patterns and effects using these techniques.
+I mainly focused on using Perlin Noise over actual randomness.

 ### Simple Random Walker

 (put example of code here >:D)

+### More Complex Random Walker

+(put example of more interesting one here)

-I then went away and decided to use this movement to make a scene of a bee flying around in some flowers.
-I used this as a way to practice functions, as I used them to create the flowers, instead of individually making each flower.
+I then went away and decided to use this movement to make a scene of a bee flying around in some flowers as I thought that the way Perlin Noise makes an object move was often quite similar to how insects fly.
+I also used this as a way to practice functions, as I used them to create the flowers, instead of individually making each flower.

 ### Bee Flying
 ```